Dallas, Oregon

-Dallas is a city and the county seat of Polk County, Oregon, United States.
+Dallas is a city in and the county seat of Polk County, Oregon, United States.
 The population was 16,854 at the 2020 census.

 Dallas is along Rickreall Creek, about 15 mi west of Salem, at an elevation of 325 ft above sea level.
 It is part of the Salem Metropolitan Statistical Area.

 History

-Pioneers in the 1840s started the settlement that became known as Dallas on the north side of Rickreall Creek.
+Pioneers in the 1840s started the settlement on the north side of Rickreall Creek.
 It was originally named "Cynthian" or "Cynthiana".
 A 1947 Itemizer-Observer article states: "[T]he town was called Cynthiana after Cynthiana, Ky., so named by Mrs. Thos.
 Lovelady."
 According to the county historical society in 1987, Mrs. Thomas J. Lovelady named the new settlement after her home town of Cynthiana, Kentucky.

 Another source claims that Cynthia Ann, wife of early pioneer Jesse Applegate, named the settlement.
 But they lived in the Salt Creek area of northern Polk County and, according to the 1850 Federal Census, she was not living in Polk County then.

-Dallas post office was established in 1852.
+The town post office was established in 1852.
 In 1856, the town was moved more than a mile south because of an inadequate supply of water.

 Cynthiana competed with Independence to be selected as the county seat.
 Its residents raised $17,000 in order to have a branch of the narrow gauge railroad constructed to their town, which secured them the honor and related economic stimulus.
 The line was built from 1878–80.

+Name Change

 Town leaders believed a more sturdy sounding name was needed for a county seat.
 Since George Mifflin Dallas was vice-president under James K. Polk, for whom the county was named, they named it "Dallas".

 Dallas was incorporated as a town in 1874 and as a city in 1901.